anniequasar/session-summaries/README.md

             https://www.datacamp.com/courses/intro-to-python-for-data-science
             (Part of 1st & 2nd Session)

-        3. Install and IDE such as PyCharm Edu onto your computer following the instructions in: anniequasar/session-summaries/resources/Installing_python.ipynb
+        3. Install an IDE such as PyCharm Edu onto your computer following the instructions in: anniequasar/session-summaries/resources/Installing_python.ipynb

         4. Read SLQ/sess_2/python_basics_summary.py  carefully ensuring that you understand everything